Jax Teller: Season 1

 In 2008, Jax serves as SAMCRO's Vice President and works as a mechanic at his family-owned automotive repair shop.
 Since 1979, SAMCRO has held sway over the town of Charming, a small community in San Joaquin County, California.
 The club also protects Charming from other criminal elements while working closely with its Chief of Police, Wayne Unser.
 A convicted felon, Jax previously served time in prison for gunrunning.
-He is estranged from his pregnant wife Wendy Case; a methamphetamine addict who overdoses and endangers the life of their unborn son Abel, who is born premature.
+He is estranged from his pregnant wife Wendy Case; a heroin addict who overdoses and endangers the life of their unborn son Abel, who is born premature.
 Jax discovers a manuscript by his late father, "The Life and Death of SAM CROW: How the Son's of Anarchy Lost Their Way", in which John describes his growing disillusionment with the chaotic and violent life of the club.
 His mother Gemma, discovers that Jax has read the letters and worries that it will drive him away from the club.

 Jax renews a relationship with his high-school sweetheart, Tara Knowles, a neonatal surgeon at the local hospital who operates on Abel.
 The destruction of a gun warehouse brings unwanted attention on SAMCRO from both local and federal law enforcement, specifically the ATF.
 As Jax attempts to lead SAMCRO into more peaceful resolutions with other competitors and rivals, he discovers that Tara is being stalked by a former boyfriend, ATF agent Josh Kohn.
 After multiple confrontations with Kohn, Jax murders him after he attempts to rape Tara.

 In order to continue their gun selling relationship with the IRA, SAMCRO is tasked with killing a member of the port authority.
 Jax, Opie Winston, and Bobby Munson complete the murder but a witness identifies Bobby as the shooter.
 The ATF investigates SAMCRO for their involvement and ATF agent June Stahl attempts to make Opie out to be the federal informant who ratted on Bobby.

 Club President and Jax's step-father Clay Morrow and Sgt at Arms Tig Trager secretly orchestrate a plan to kill Opie and pin the kill on the One-Niners; an African American street gang from Oakland.
 However, Tig mistakenly kills Opie's wife Donna in a botched drive-by shooting.
 Jax rescues the actual informant from being killed by SAMCRO and deduces that Clay is responsible for Donna's death, causing a rift within the club.